Schur complement elimination#

 • A variable type is eligible to be eliminated only if no single cost couples two variables of that type, which is what makes its Hessian block block-diagonal.
 In a pose graph, where a cost couples two poses, the pose type is not eligible, so no elimination happens and the full system is solved.

-• jaxls eliminates a set of eligible types, not just one: it adds them greedily by total tangent size (preferring many small variables), as long as the combined block stays block-diagonal, and always keeps at least one type for the reduced system.
+• jaxls eliminates a set of eligible types, not just one: it adds them greedily by total tangent size (preferring many small variables), as long as the combined block stays block-diagonal, and normally keeps at least one type for the reduced system.
 In bundle adjustment with both 3D points and per-point colors, for instance, both can be eliminated together.

 • Elimination is only used if the eliminated block covers at least 5% of the tangent dimension.
 Below that, the per-iteration bookkeeping starts to outweigh the smaller system, so the full solve is used instead.